USTC-MLI-F23/Assignments/assignment3/README.md

 - main.ipynb
 - Report.pdf

-Note that you do not need to submit **any files**(which would potentially be original data or visualisation images) other than the experiment code and the experiment report.
-You should add all visualization results into the report.
+Note that you do not need to submit **any files**(which would potentially be original data or visualization images) other than the experiment code and report.
+You should add all visualization results to the report.

 Please name your file as `LAB3_PBXXXXXXXX_中文名.zip`, for wrongly named files, we will not count the mark.